Uranium92238/eT/README.md

 git clone --recursive git@gitlab.com:eT-program/eT.git
 ```
 The second option requires a user account on [Gitlab](https://gitlab.com/),
-and that you have set up a public/private [keypair](https://docs.gitlab.com/ee/ssh/).
+and that you have set up a public/private [keypair](https://docs.gitlab.com/ee/ssh/),
+but is the most convenient if you intend to contribute.

 **Note:**
 `--recursive` is optional, but recommended.